Liquid Web Review 2026: Is It Right for Your Business Site?

 Stress tests

-We used loader.io to send 250 virtual users to the site in 1 minute to see how well the servers would hold up under fairly intense traffic.
-Once again, the results were highly positive.
-The server stayed up, and there were no errors to speak of.
+We used Loader.io to send 250 virtual users to the site in one minute to see how well the servers would hold up under fairly intense traffic.
+Unlike our previous test, the results here were concerning.
+The test crashed after just eight requests, with HTTP errors recorded before the test could complete.

 Liquid Web security features